-Where to focus efforts?
+Where to focus efforts to build employee engagement?

 When one goes ABOVE and BEYOND their roles and responsibilities, they are engaged.

 With this simple mantra, when I was given the opportunity to lead engagement in my previous role, in a single year along with a team that I formed across the company, we grew our engagement score by 27 points.
-These engagement scores emerged from regular surveys by a third party – Aon Hewitt.
+These engagement scores emerged from regular surveys by a third party – Aeon Havit.
 Not just that, it also continued to increase steadily for the next two years.
 Clearly, when everyone participates, engagement grows.

-a) Actively Disengaged Employees
+-Actively Disengaged Employees

-b) Engaged Employees
+-Not Engaged Employees